-Large Flexible Load Task Force Charter
+Large Load Working Group (LLWG) Charter

-TAC Approved on May 25, 2022
+TAC Approved on [DATE]

 Purpose & Scope:

-The Large Flexible Load Task Force (LFLTF) reports directly to the ERCOT Technical Advisory Committee (TAC) and provides recommendations to TAC under the scope of this Charter.
+The Large Load Working Group (LLWG) reports directly to the ERCOT Technical Advisory Committee (TAC) and provides recommendations to TAC under the scope of this Charter.

-LFLTF will develop policy recommendations for consideration by TAC relating to the integration of large flexible loads into the ERCOT System.
-LFLTF will consider policies related to planning, markets, operations, and large load interconnection processes; review related market rules; and consider associated Revision Requests.
+LLWG is responsible for developing and recommending policies to facilitate the reliable and efficient integration of large loads into the ERCOT system.
+LLWG’s work covers a range of technical and market issues, including planning, operations, and market-related processes for large load interconnection and management.
+LLWG will also review and provide feedback on associated ERCOT market rules and Revision Requests.

-LFLTF shall list policy issues beyond ERCOT’s authority under state law.
-Market Participants may identify any such issues to the Public Utility Commission of Texas (PUCT) and/or other state policymakers.
+LLWG will address, but is not limited to, the following key areas:

+Interconnection study processes for large loads

+Modeling requirements for large loads

+Low voltage ride-through criteria for data centers and large variable frequency drive installations

+Operational challenges associated with rapid ramping of large loads

+Power quality concerns including harmonics and oscillations

+Commissioning requirements for large loads

+Stand-alone large load considerations and issues related to co-locating with on-site generation or other Resources

 Participation:

 Membership

-Participation in LFLTF shall consist of ERCOT stakeholders, Public Utility Commission of Texas (PUCT), Independent Market Monitor (IMM), Office of Public Utility Counsel (OPUC), ERCOT, and other interested parties.
+Participation in LLWG is open to ERCOT stakeholders, including representatives from the Public Utility Commission of Texas (PUCT), Independent Market Monitor (IMM), Office of Public Utility Counsel (OPUC), ERCOT, and other interested parties.

 Chair and Vice Chair

-LFLTF shall be led by a Chair and a Vice Chair.
-The Chair shall be a member of ERCOT staff, as appointed by ERCOT.
-The Vice Chair shall be nominated at the first LFLTF meeting and approved by TAC.
+LLWG shall be led by a Chair and a Vice Chair and approved by TAC.

 Meetings

-LFLTF shall meet as often as necessary to perform its duties and functions.
-LFLTF meetings shall be open to the public.
-All LFLTF meetings shall be called by the Chair or Vice Chair, and meeting notices shall be posted to the ERCOT website at least one week prior to the meeting.
-LFLTF’s written presentations, reports, and recommendations shall be posted on the ERCOT website.
+LLWG shall meet as often as necessary to perform its duties and functions.
+LLWG meetings shall be open to the public.
+All LLWG meetings shall be called by the Chair or Vice Chair, and meeting notices shall be posted to the ERCOT website at least one week prior to the meeting.
+LLWG’s written presentations, reports, and recommendations shall be posted on the ERCOT website.

 Duties & Governance:

-LFLTF will develop policy recommendations within the scope of this Charter for consideration by TAC.
-LFLTF will review Revision Requests relating to its policy recommendations.
-LFLTF may take other actions as directed by TAC.LFLTF is a non-voting body that reports directly to TAC.
-LFLTF shall provide the TAC with a report of its activities, including key decision points and options considered in developing recommendations, at each regularly scheduled TAC meeting.
-Although a non-voting body, LFLTF will strive for consensus in reporting recommendations to TAC, including minority positions.
+LLWG will develop policy recommendations within the scope of this Charter for TAC consideration; and advise on Revision Requests.
+Additional duties may be assigned by TAC.
+LLWG is a non-voting body that reports directly to TAC.
+LLWG shall provide the TAC with a report of its activities, including key decision points and options considered in developing recommendations, at each regularly scheduled TAC meeting.
+Although a non-voting body, LLWG will strive for consensus in reporting recommendations to TAC, including minority positions.

-Duration:

-The first meeting of LFLTF will be on April 14, 2022.
-LFLTF will continue to meet as needed until dissolved by TAC.